Frequently Asked Questions

 Insurance

 I’m out-of-network with insurance companies.
-I partner with Mentaya, a platform that automatically submits claims to your insurance company for every therapy session you attend, making the process of getting reimbursed for out-of-network therapy completely hands-off for you.
-If you have out-of-network benefits, you should be eligible to be reimbursed for 30–90% of the cost of therapy after you’ve met your out-of-network deductible.
+I partner with Mentaya, a platform that automatically submits claims to your insurance company for every therapy session you attend, making the process of getting reimbursed for out-of-network therapy hands-off for you.
+If you have out-of-network benefits, you should be eligible to be reimbursed for 30–80% of the cost of therapy after you’ve met your out-of-network deductible.
 In exchange for handling the claims submission process for you, Mentaya charges a fee of 5% of the claim amount (5% of $175 = $8.75 fee charged per claim).
 Once you sign up, you don’t have to do anything else — you will receive the reimbursement you are owed directly from your insurance company when they have finished processing each claim.
-To check if you have out-of-network benefits and find out exactly how much your insurance will reimburse, use the free benefit checker — it takes about 1 minute.
+To check if you have out-of-network benefits and find out how much your insurance will reimburse, use the free benefit checker — it takes about 1 minute.

 I only recommend companies that will truly benefit my clients and that I believe to operate ethically and transparently.
 You don’t have to use Mentaya to get reimbursed — you can do it yourself for free if you’d like.
 Using Mentaya’s service is 100% optional, and as your therapist I do not benefit in any way from your participation.
 If you intend to use out-of-network insurance benefits, it’s also important to know that whether you submit the claims yourself or sign up for Mentaya, insurance companies only reimburse for treatment they consider “medically necessary.”
-This means your insurance will likely only reimburse you for therapy if you meet diagnostic criteria for a mental disorder, and this diagnosis will be shared with your insurance, just like medical diagnoses are shared when you go to a doctor’s appointment.
+This means your insurance will only reimburse you for therapy if you meet diagnostic criteria for a mental health disorder, and this diagnosis will be shared with your insurance, just like physical diagnoses are shared when you go to a doctor’s appointment.

 Other Ways to Save